botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Oracle

->Identified SQL injection by using add single quote to the end of the **category** parameter value and observing response of internal server error.
+>Identified SQL injection by adding a **single quote** to the end of the `category` parameter value and observing response of `500 Internal Server Error`.

 >Retrieve the list of tables in the Oracle database: